-While you can't use Bitlocker on Windows 10 Home, there are several options to enable Bitlocker drive encryption feature.
-Let's look at how you can encrypt your drive in Windows 10 Home./p>
+While you can't use BitLocker on Windows 10 Home, there are several options to enable BitLocker drive encryption feature.
+Let's look at how you can encrypt your drive in Windows 10 Home.

 Step 4: Click Encrypt beside the drive you're working with.

 Step 5: Enter the password you want to use to encrypt your drive and click Next.

 Step 6: Save the recovery key as a backup in case you ever forget your password and click Next.

 Step 7: Activate BitLocker encryption on the drive you selected in Windows 10 Home.

 2. Upgrade Your PC to Windows 10 Professional